 Patsy E. McDonald Memorial Scholarship

 This endowed scholarship was established in 2003 by Doctors Les Reid and Estelle Connolly Reid.
 It is awarded to a student who has been accepted into the GHC Nursing Program.
 The scholarship honors the Reids’ longtime friend, Ms. McDonald, who graduated from the GHC Nursing Program and worked in their Medical practices in both Aberdeen and Tacoma.

-These scholarships are awarded to students that are serious about their educational goals, and have a minimum 3.0 Grade Point Average.
-Mrs. Moir initiated these scholarships to honor her husband, and the value of higher education they shared as a couple.
+These scholarships are awarded to students who are serious about their educational goals and have a minimum 3.0 Grade Point Average.
+Mrs. Moir initiated these scholarships to honor her husband and the value of higher education they shared as a couple. /p>

 This scholarship, made available by the Montesano Farm & Home business in Montesano, supports Montesano School District full-time students in any course of study.
 A minimum Grade Point Average of 3.0 is required.

 Luella Jean Mortimer Nursing